gsferreira/gsferreira.github.com/src/archive/2025/why-vertical-slice-architecture-makes-your-team-faster-and-happier/index.md

 - ✅ You want to mix different patterns (Clean, Hexagonal, etc.)
 - ✅ You're building APIs with isolated endpoints

 Oh, and are you trying to implement CQRS?
 This plays *beautifully* with it.
-Commands and queries can live and evolve separately — as they should.
+Commands and queries can live and evolve separately (as they should).

 ---